symfony/symfony-docs/cookbook/bundles/installation.rst

 How to install 3rd party bundles
 ================================

-Most bundles provide a documentation of installation.
-However, most steps are common for any bundle.
+Most bundles provide their own installation instructions.
+However the basic steps for installing a bundle are the same.

 Add composer dependencies
 -------------------------